jjokella/covid19/README.md

 # Python functions for analyzing COVID-19 #

-Some Python functions for analyzing COVID-19
+Some Python functions for analyzing COVID-19.

+Structure
+- IPython scripts in the main directory
+- `/data/` for downloaded csv files and git repositories
+- `/figs/` for figures
+- `/site-packages/` for Python functions
+  - `/covidfuncs/`: Functions for dataframes
+  - `/covidinput/`: Functions for data import

 ## Prerequisites